What is Gastritis / Duodenitis?

 How is Gastritis / Duodenitis diagnosed?

-Since these conditions are most commonly caused by H. pylori, the H. pylori breath test, also known as a urea breath test, can be used to ascertain the presence of this bacteria and confirm the likely diagnosis of gastritis/duodenitis.
+Since both these conditions are most often caused by H. pylori, a simple H. pylori breath test, known as a urea breath test, is carried out to determine if you have the infection or not and to confirm the diagnosis of the infection.
+This test can also be used to check if the treatment given has cured the infection.

-Then, you will drink a liquid containing urea, and be asked to exhale into a bag after approximately 15 minutes.
+You will initially be asked to exhale into a bag, and the amount of carbon dioxide exhaled will be measured and used as a baseline for comparison.
+Following this, you will be given a liquid containing urea, and after about fifteen minutes of drinking it, you will be asked to exhale into a bag again.
 The amount of carbon dioxide measured after drinking the liquid will be compared to the initial value.
-If the second sample has more carbon dioxide than the first sample, you are H. pylori positive.
+If the second sample has more carbon dioxide than the first sample, you are considered H. pylori positive.

-A gastroscopy may also be offered.
-It involves inserting a flexible, thin tube down one’s throat, with a camera attached to the end.
+A gastroscopy may also be offered, and it involves inserting a flexible, thin tube down your throat, with a camera attached to the end.
 This enables your doctor to visualise the appearance of your upper gastrointestinal tract (including the stomach and duodenum) and take samples of your tissue if required.
 Any inflammation, bleeding, or abnormal masses suggestive of an alternative diagnosis can be visualised, and biopsies (tissue samples) sent for testing if needed.

 How is Gastritis / Duodenitis Treated?